 External Ids for JPH3 Gene

 Junctional complexes between the plasma membrane and endoplasmic/sarcoplasmic reticulum are a common feature of all excitable cell types and mediate cross talk between cell surface and intracellular ion channels.
 The protein encoded by this gene is a component of junctional complexes and is composed of a C-terminal hydrophobic segment spanning the endoplasmic/sarcoplasmic reticulum membrane and a remaining cytoplasmic domain that shows specific affinity for the plasma membrane.
-CAG/CTG repeat expansions at the Huntington's disease (HD)-like 2 locus have been identified in this gene, which is a member of the junctophilin gene family.
-Alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Oct 2012]
+CAG/CTG repeat expansion from normally 6-28 repeats to 40-59 repeats in the 3' UTR of this gene have been associated with Huntington disease-like 2 (HDL2).
+This gene is a member of the junctophilin gene family.
+Alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Jul 2016]

 GeneCards Summary for JPH3 Gene

 JPH3 (Junctophilin 3) is a Protein Coding gene.
-Diseases associated with JPH3 include huntington disease-like 2 and huntington disease.
+Diseases associated with JPH3 include Huntington Disease-Like 2 and Huntington Disease.
 GO annotations related to this gene include calcium-release channel activity.
-An important paralog of this gene is JPH2.
+An important paralog of this gene is JPH1.